keboola/docker-bundle/ENVIRONMENT.md

 ### Environment variables

-A couple of enviromnent variables are injected in the container:
+A couple of environment variables are injected in the container:

  - `KBC_RUNID` - RunId from Storage, couples all events within an API call (use for logging)
  - `KBC_PROJECTID` - Id of the project in KBC
  - `KBC_PROJECTNAME` - Name of the project in KBC
- - `KBC_TOKENID` - Id of the token running the container
+ - `KBC_TOKENID` - Token running the container
  - `KBC_TOKENDESC` - Description (user name or token name) of the token running the container

 ### Configuration

 Note: all multiword parameter names are used with underscores instead of camel case.

-The configuration file will be one of the following, depending on the settings.
+The configuration file will be one of the following, depending on the image settings (default is yml).

  - `/data/config.yml`
  - `/data/config.json`